 During the lockdowns, I stepped into a full-time role through my Saturday job, because a colleague was immuno-compromised.
 Together we worked hard to support the local community as best we could, while keeping everyone safe.
 Prior to that, I’d applied to a variety of apprenticeships.
 Most rejected my application but one took me seriously and I was offered an apprenticeship with M&S. The course was difficult and stepping into a more executive role with a new employer was even harder, but I completed my apprenticeship course and was quickly signed off as a manager.

 From M&S, I moved to Crew Clothing and worked as an internal recruiter but was made redundant after my first year.
 This was tough but I knew it wasn’t personal and just made the best of a bad situation.
-Fortunately, I found a client services job with a firm of surveyors and also worked as a weekend Viewings Assistant for an estate agency before being headhunted by a new business support company.
+Fortunately, I found a client services job with firm of surveyors and also worked as a weekend Viewings Assistant for an estate agency before being headhunted by a new business support company.

-To me, work/life balance is key and outside of work, I’m very active in my local amateur theatre group, The Chipstead Players.
+To me, work/life balance is key and outside of work, I’m still very active in my local amateur theatre group, The Chipstead Players.
 I’ve been performing since I was about 11 or 12 and have become more involved in all aspects of running the theatre over this time.
 I work with the theatre’s Youth Panel, which encourages young people to join and make the theatre a more inclusive space.
 And in 2024, I was part of the committee organising the celebrations for the theatre’s 100th anniversary and got to write and direct a new play for the occasion.

 I’d say to any College student, make your own choices and make them for you.
 Whatever you do next, make sure that you are doing it because you want to do it, not just because your peers are.
 Doing something different from everyone else can be tough and doing it alone can be even tougher, but you’ll look back on your decisions with regret if they weren’t the right ones for you.